Canada sees cooperation with ASEAN central to security in East Sea

 QUẢNG NINH — Canada is committed to expanding its collaboration with ASEAN member states across ranges of defence and security issues to ensure that the waters of the East Sea, as part of the Indo-Pacific "remain free, stable and prosperous."

-He underscored that Canada places significant value on its relationship with ASEAN members, including Việt Nam, which is evident through Canadian Prime Minister Justin Trudeau's recent meetings with Việt Nam's General Secretary Tô Lâm and Prime Minister Phạm Minh Chính on the margins of the Francophonie and ASEAN summits, respectively, where they discuss cooperation with ASEAN and upholding international law.
+He underscored that Canada places significant value on its relationship with ASEAN members, including Việt Nam, which is evident through Canadian Prime Minister Justin Trudeau's recent meetings with Việt Nam's Party General Secretary Tô Lâm and Prime Minister Phạm Minh Chính on the margins of the Francophonie and ASEAN summits, respectively, where they discussed cooperation with ASEAN and upholding international law.

 Canada is, he said: "Committed to upholding UNCLOS and to implementing our Indo-Pacific strategy" and sees cooperation with ASEAN and dialogues with its member states as central to security in the South China Sea (known in Việt Nam as the East Sea).

-Canada's Indo-Pacific strategy recognises the South China Sea -- with large trade volume and resource richness -- as one of the region's "key security hot spots," Millter noted, pointing out that every party's adherence to international laws, with United Nations Convention on the Law of the Sea at the core -- "has never been more relevant."
+Canada's Indo-Pacific strategy recognises the South China Sea -- with large trade volume and resource richness -- as one of the region's "key security hot spots," Millter noted, pointing out that every party's adherence to international laws, with the United Nations Convention on the Law of the Sea at the core -- "has never been more relevant."

 Canada is working closely with its partners in the region to support the rule of law, lawful commerce, navigation and overflight rights, along with the effective management of maritime resources exercised in accordance with international law, the defence official remarked.